Toasted-ctrl/api_storage/README.md

 - Write tests for the user_service class
 - Expand on the type of data that may be ingested
 - Include a Docker Compose file
-  - Add property run a containerized load balancer
+  - Add property to run a containerized load balancer
-  - Add property to run several APIs concurrently
 ## Tech stack
 - PostgreSQL
 - SQLAlchemy